ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/index.md

 * For each week, you have to submit something self-contained, as weekly sessions are not meant to be connected.
 * A session concludes with the question about your own personal learnings and how you challenged yourself in that session.
 Please take this task seriously (this question also receives points).
 * You are allowed to work in groups for the practical tasks, but each group member has to submit their own learnings.
-* You can submit session assignments until **February 1st**.
-For submissions after the given session deadline, I reduce **15% of the total points** of that session.
+* You can submit session assignments until **February 28th**.
+For submissions started after the given session deadline, I reduce **15% of the total points** of that session.

 As assignments and tasks are flexible, you are equally responsible to get the best out of this lecture!